How to Use AI to Generate Public Speaking Ideas

 Using AI to Support Creative Thinking, Not Replace It

-AI works best as a creative support system, not a replacement for thinking.
-Used well, it helps you explore ideas faster, see patterns you might miss, and move through the early stages of idea development with less friction and self-doubt.
+AI works best as a creative support system, not the source of your ideas.
+Used well, it helps you explore faster, spot patterns you might miss, and move through the early, doubt heavy stage with less friction.
+The danger is letting it become the place your ideas come from rather than a tool for developing the ones you have.

 TL;DR: How to Use AI to Generate Public Speaking Ideas